-You take good care of your car, but you may eventually need roadside assistance.
-When it happens, it’s nice to know that someone will be there to help you with the right equipment in tow.
+Even if you take good care of your car, you may eventually need roadside assistance.
+When it happens, it’s nice to know someone will be there to help.

-Roadside Service Coverage from Erie Insurance can help you with lockouts, flat tires, mechanical breakdowns and dead batteries, and it can even save the day when your car runs out of gas.
+Roadside Service coverage from Erie Insurance can help you with lockouts, flat tires, mechanical breakdowns, dead batteries, and it can even save the day when your car runs out of gas.
 It also covers the cost to pull your car out of the ditch or snow if you end up within 10 feet of the highway.
 (If the distance is greater than 10 feet, there may be an out-of-pocket expense.)

-The program covers towing to the nearest service garage plus 20 miles.
+The coverage provides towing to the nearest service garage plus 20 miles.
 If you need to go beyond this mileage radius, you would pay the difference.
 Some roadside assistance programs limit emergency towing to 10 miles.

-Adding Roadside Service to an Erie Insurance auto policy will only cost about $5 per vehicle per year.1 It’s available with the purchase of comprehensive coverage or both comprehensive and collision coverage.
+Adding Roadside Service to an Erie Insurance auto policy will only cost about $5 per vehicle per year1 and it’s available with the purchase of either comprehensive or collision coverage.

-Get in touch with a local ERIE agent and ask about adding it to your auto insurance policy.
-This service is just another way ERIE is with you no matter where the road takes you.
+Get in touch with a local ERIE agent and ask about adding Emergency Roadside coverage to your auto insurance policy.
+Roadside coverage is just one more way ERIE is with you no matter where the road takes you.

 2In all states except Virginia and North Carolina, Transportation Expenses are included with Comprehensive Coverage but must be purchased separately for a Collision loss.
 Rental vehicle coverage is based on the type of vehicle rented, rather than a specific dollar amount.
 In Virginia and North Carolina, Transportation Expense Coverage is included with Comprehensive Coverage and Collision Coverage and is subject to a per day limit.